 The fort is built upon a hill where one can view the whole city.
 It is the best point to click pictures.

 There are ten gates and many of them have vanished.
 Datia Darwaza, Jharna Gate, Orchha Gate, etc. are some of the gates built up at the Jhansi fort.

-Best site to view at the fort is queen’s cannons, named as Karak Bijli and Bhawani Shankar.
+The best site to view at the fort is the queen’s cannons, named Karak Bijli and Bhawani Shankar.
 A grand Mahotsav takes place in the month of January and February every year.

 The Karak Bijli tank is located within the fort and this is also one of the famous tourist attractions in Jhansi.
 The Jhansi Museum is located inside the fort as well.

 You can buy Jewellery In Sarafa Bazaar.
 There are a lot of varieties that will remind you of the bygone era.